-5. Increase the node-level allocation to 300 MB/s without disturbing in-progress I/O on the node:
+5. Increase the node-level allocation to 300 MB/s on the local node without disturbing in-progress I/O on the node:

 6. Start a GRIO-aware application that requests a 50-MB/s reservation and print the stream IDs: